Nexwaydev/leadstracker/README.md

 ## Set Up:

-You can clone this repository and add it to your chrome extensions following the guides bellow
+You can clone this repository and add it to your chrome extensions following the guides below
 ### Click on the chrome extension icon
 ![1](https://user-images.githubusercontent.com/103048589/173121361-c0785899-c6ef-45f6-9a1f-a030d660b5e4.png)
 ### Switch to developer mode